team-tenacious/vertex/README.md

 NB: edge nodes can also be search nodes

 ## subscriptions are costly, publication work is distributed
 all servers in the cluster have access to the full subscription list, each new subscription results in a cluster wide broadcast, the idea here is that subscriptions happen less often than publish operations.
-Publish operations on the other hand go through an edge node (one that holds client connections and sessions) - this node uses a hash-ring to direct the message to an internal cluster node that finds all the edge nodes that house subscribers that want to see the message and forward the message to them.
+Publish operations on the other hand go through an edge node (one that holds client connections and sessions) - this node uses a hash-ring to direct the message to an internal cluster node (search  node) that finds all the edge nodes that house subscribers that want to see the message and forward the message to them, the edge nodes in turn look up the subscribers amongst those clients connected to them and publish the event to the clients.

 ## why the hash-ring?
-What is nice about using the hash-ring instead of random or round robin (which could become a config setting later) - is that each node will hold an LRU cache for commonly published to addresses, if a hash-ring is used to logically arrange search requests across the cluster, each cluster node's LRU cache will be less fragmented, if subscription addresses are very random, the hash-ring will distribute requests randomly - so a nice balance.
+What is nice about using the hash-ring instead of random or round robin (which could become a config setting later) - is that each search node will hold an LRU cache for commonly published to addresses, if a hash-ring is used to logically arrange search requests across the cluster, each cluster node's LRU cache will be less fragmented, if subscription addresses are very random, the hash-ring will distribute requests randomly - so a nice balance.

 ## about wildcards
 On publish, the publish addresses are branched into the original address, ie: "/test/1/2" and into the additional wildcard options: "/test/1/*", "/test/*/*", "/*/*/*" - this is done by the search node (not the edge node) - which forwards these search requests to other search nodes identified by the hash ring.
 These can now be looked up by a key/value store of they are not available in the LRU cache of the search nodes, ie: redis?